 “By offering my whole self to You, I understand that I am giving You my free will so that henceforth, You alone will be the Master of my heart and Your will alone will regulate my actions.
 Therefore, dispose of me always according to Your good pleasure; I am content with everything, since I wish to love You with a love that is patient, mortified, wholly abandoned to You, an active love, a strong, undivided love and, what is more important, a persevering love” (St. Teresa Margaret of the Heart of Jesus, Spirituality of St. Teresa Margaret of the Heart of Jesus [not yet translated]).

 Note from Dan: These posts are provided courtesy of Baronius Press and contain one of two meditations for the day.
 If you would like to get the full meditation from one of the best daily meditation works ever compiled, you can learn more here: Divine Intimacy.
 Please honor those who support us by purchasing and promoting their products.

-Art: Die Vision des Herzens Jesu der Seligen Marguerite Marie Alacoque (The vision of the Heart of Jesus, of St. Marguerite Marie Alacoque), Antonio Ciseri, 1888, PD-US author’s life plus 100 years or less, Wikimedia Commons; Father Gabriel of St. Mary Magdalen, mirror from open source material.
+Art for this post on reparation to the Sacred Heart of Jesus: Die Vision des Herzens Jesu der Seligen Marguerite Marie Alacoque (The vision of the Heart of Jesus, of St. Marguerite Marie Alacoque), Antonio Ciseri, 1888, PD-US author’s life plus 100 years or less, Wikimedia Commons; Father Gabriel of St. Mary Magdalen, mirror from open source material.